-- More extensive disassembly than shown on the exploded drawing is prohibited. - Never remove the clamping unit. - 3.
-Dismantle the product as shown on the exploded drawing.
-Pay attention to the following during disassembly: - To separate the coupling carrier from the clamping unit, using forcing threads if necessary. - 4.
+- More extensive disassembly than shown on the exploded drawing is prohibited. - 3.
+Dismantle the product as shown on the exploded drawing. - 4.
 Clean all oil and grease residues off all components with an ester-free, non-polar, soft, lint-free cloth and check for visible signs of damage. - 5.
 Assemble the product as shown on the exploded drawing.
-Pay attention to the following during assembly: - There must not be any gap between the coupling carrier and the clamping unit. - Replace worn or damaged fixing screws. - Tighten all fixing screws to the specified tightening torque [see nomenclature and/or "Screw tightening torques" chapter].
-When tightening the screws, do so evenly to prevent any distortion under load. - Only apply lubricant to the mechanical mating surfaces.
-Pay attention to notes about lubricants [see "Use of lubricants" chapter]. - Avoid too much lubricant on the locating face because this can cause face run-out errors. - Apply grease to the sealing elements [for example O-rings, rectangular rings] and sealing surfaces.
-Pay attention to notes about greases [see "Use of lubricants" chapter]. - Align the washer with the clamping taper [ideally ≤ 0.01 mm]. - 6.
-Lubricate the product [see "Lubricating the product" chapter].
+Pay attention to the following during assembly: - Replace worn or damaged fixing screws. - Tighten all fixing screws to the specified tightening torque [see nomenclature and/or "Screw tightening torques" chapter].
+When tightening the screws, do so evenly to prevent any distortion under load. - Only apply lubricant to the mechanical mating sur-faces.
+Pay attention to notes about lubricants [see "Use of lubricants" chapter]. - Avoid too much lubricant on the locating face be-cause this can cause face run-out errors. - Apply grease to the sealing elements [for example O-rings, rectangular rings] and sealing surfaces.
+Pay attention to notes about greases [see "Use of lubricants" chapter].